Europe's ports under the influence of drug trafficking

 The "Gayane" affair and its effects

-An example that shocked us all was the “Gayane” affair in 2019.
-US authorities discovered a record 20 tons of cocaine worth $1.3 billion on the container ship “Gayane”.
-This unprecedented drug discovery exposed the drug mafia's deep infiltration of a very large shipping company and exposed serious security gaps throughout the shipping industry.
+An example that shaked us all was the "Gayane" affair in 2019.
+US authorities discovered 20 tons of cocaine worth $ 1.3 billion on the container ship "Gayane".
+This unprecedented drug discovery covered the deep infiltration of a very large shipping company through the drug mafia and revealed serious security gaps in the entire shipping industry.

 From sailors to smugglers